How To Sell a Timeshare

-Are you thinking about selling a time share?
-Perhaps a fixed-week unit was convenient when you purchased your Time-Share, but today doesn't fit in with your current lifestyle.
+Are you thinking about selling a timeshare?
+Perhaps a fixed-week unit was convenient when you purchased your timeshare, but today doesn't fit in with your current lifestyle.
 Your family has grown or matured, and the destination no longer provides activities to suit everyone.
-Or perhaps the mortgage, taxes, and maintenance fees are a burden.
+Perhaps the mortgage, taxes, and maintenance fees are a burden.

-No matter what the reason, if you've decided to sell your Time-Share you no doubt want top dollar and a quick closing.
+Whatever reason, if you've decided to sell your timeshare, you no doubt want top dollar and a quick closing.

 Realistic Time Share Pricing

-- Even larger time-share units with in-season or flexible weeks typically sell for only 30%-55% of their original price.
+- Even larger timeshare units with in-season or flexible weeks typically sell for only 30% to 55% of their original price.

 You're the only one who can decide if holding out for a higher price outweighs the burden of paying ongoing maintenance fees and other expenses.

 Know What You Own in a Time Share

 - Make sure you understand exactly what you are selling before you begin to market the timeshare.

 - Do you have a deeded ownership of the property, or do you have a Right To Use (RTU) the timeshare for a specified number of years?
 RTU agreements decrease dramatically in value as they near the expiration date.